randychilau/gatsby-no-trailing-slash-github-pages/README.md

 **Handling trailing slash requests**

-Next, we handle a browser requesting a url with a trailing slash, we need to have a folder and index.html file available to prevent a `404` status code, but we want to redirect users to the correct url without the trailing slash.
+Next, we handle a browser requesting a url with a trailing slash, we need to have a folder and index.html file available to prevent a `404` status code, but we want to redirect users to the correct url with no-trailing-slash.

 To do this, we use Gatsby's `createRedirect` and a modified version of `gatsby-plugin-meta-redirect` which handles building the folder and index.html file with redirect code (note: `createRedirect` is only active during `production` builds).